 Works quads, hamstrings, inner and outer thighs, glutes and core

-Why do it This exercise uses many muscles at once, burns lots of calories and is incredibly functional.
+Why do it This exercise recruits many muscles at once, and is incredibly functional.
 It mimics basic movements like standing up, lifting something heavy off the ground and climbing the stairs.
-If you’re looking for a shapely butt, the squat should be your best friend.
+For anyone looking to build a perky butt, squats are one of your best bets.

 How often Three or four times a week, with a rest day in between

 Stand with feet slightly wider than hips, turned slightly outwards.
 Pull shoulder blades down and back.
 Keep chest lifted and chin parallel to ground.
 Tighten core and abdominal muscles, then shift weight to heels.
-Push hips back as if you’re about to sit on a chair and lower yourself until thighs are parallel or almost parallel to ground.
+Push hips back as if you’re about to sit on a chair, and lower yourself until thighs are parallel or almost parallel to ground.
 Feet should be firm on ground and knees aligned with second toe, without going past toes.
-Extend forearms forwards to stabilise yourself [shown].
+Extend forearms in front of you to stabilise [shown].
 Avoid tucking tailbone or arching lower back.
 Return to starting position by pushing through heels.

 Do three to five sets of 10 to 15 reps.

-Up the challenge: Include dumbbells or do it on a Bosu ball.
+Up the challenge: Add weights or do squats on a Bosu ball.

 Works chest, back, rear deltoids, triceps and abs